skx/pam_pwnd/README.md

 request:

 * The outgoing request contains the first five characters of your __hashed__ password.
-   * i.e. If you password is "secret" it is hashed to `e5e9fa1ba31ecd1ae84f75caaa474f3a663f05f4`, then an outgoing request is made with the characters `e5e9f`.
+   * i.e. If you password is "secret" it is first hashed to `e5e9fa1ba31ecd1ae84f75caaa474f3a663f05f4`.
+   * Then an outgoing request is made with the characters `e5e9f`.

 If the API-lookup request fails then we default to failing-open, allowing the authentication to proceed.
 (We assume other modules will actually validate the password, if we allowed a failure to invoke the API we'd deny all PAM-based operations in the event your DNS, networking, or similar things were broken.)